 9. Nurture your leads generated by thought leadership

-You have a done a lot of hard work creating quality thought leadership content, it would be a waste to not nurture them with other related and relevant thought leadership so you can turn them into qualified leads that your inside sales and field sales team would love to talk to.
+You have a done a lot of hard work creating quality thought leadership content.
+It would be a waste to not nurture them with other related and relevant thought leadership.
+Nurturing can help you turn them into qualified leads that your inside sales and field sales team would love to talk to.

-Despite the clear benefits of lead nurturing, a study indicates that only 36% of marketers actively nurture their sales leads so this means there is big opportunity to implement effective lead nurturing strategies such as email nurture drip campaigns.
+Despite the clear benefits of lead nurturing, a study indicates that only 36% of marketers actively nurture their sales leads.
+This means there is big opportunity to implement effective lead nurturing strategies such as email nurture drip campaigns.

 Email nurture drip campaigns are a set of automated emails triggered either by action on certain time intervals.
-Drip email campaigns are a primary nurturing channel with the goal of constantly and consistently re-engage your audience with your content.
+Drip email campaigns are a primary nurturing channel.
+The goal is to constantly and consistently re-engage your audience with your content.

 10. Make your thought leadership content easy to find